There's an eternal debate. Traffic or conversion.

 Let's figure out how to optimize your conversion rates with better copywriting.
 But first, it's time to break down the benefits of using this guide.

-In order to have a truly effective website, you need more than just traffic.
+To have a truly effective website, you need more than just traffic.
 You also need more than just good conversion.
 You need more than the right layout, copy, internal links.

 Realistically, you need all of these aspects to be optimal and work well together.

-But in order to improve on your website, you'll need to put in effort on particular aspects more than others, at different points in time.
+But to improve on your website, you'll need to put in effort on particular aspects more than others, at different points in time.
 One month, you fix up the layout and make everything look more polished.
 Another month, you'll fill in missing tags and keywords.

 And so, knowing which to focus on before everything else is a tough decision.
 Ultimately, you want to tackle the things that have the most impact first.